 UTCs have a smaller number of students than normal schools, enabling students to benefit from smaller class sizes, from privileged access to the state-of-art facilities of the College and its employer partners, and to participate fully in project-based learning through Employer Business Challenges.
 In its first years of opening the UTC will admit up to 225 pupils – around 75 to Year 10 and 150 to Year 12.
 From 2019, the UTC will admit around 250 pupils each year, 100 to Year 10 and 150 to Year 12 with approximately 550 pupils on the premises.

 We are accepting applications now.
 If you are interested in applying for a place, want to join our mailing list for news and details about forthcoming open days and taster events or need any further information, please contact Antonia Evans on email@example.com or by telephone on 020 3301 7660.

 When will the applicants be notified of the outcome of their application?

 Key Stage 4 applicants’ families will be issued with a letter advising them of the outcome of their application from January 2018 onwards.
 Letters will be despatched by First Class mail and email.
 Online applicants will be the first to be notified as they will be issued with an email, but there should be no more than 24 hours difference between receipt of the notification by either method.
 Offers of study to Key Stage 5 entrants will be confirmed in March 2018.

 Who is the Principal?

-The Sir Simon Milton Westminster UTC has two joint headteachers; Antonia Evans and Mike Finn. they were appointed in February 2018.
+The Sir Simon Milton Westminster UTC headteacher is Antonia Evans.
+Antonia was appointed in June 2018.

 Antonia is an experienced leader of secondary education, having worked at three successful secondary schools and more recently in her last post prior to joining the UTC, specialising 14 – 18 (Key stage 4 and 5) education.
 Antonia holds an MA in Education Leadership and is a graduate of the Teach First Leadership Development Programme.